DataDog/documentation/content/en/security_monitoring/explorer.md

 The Security Signals search results are displayed in the Security Signals Table.

 Configure the content of your Security Signals Table according to your needs and preferences with the **Options** button.
-Only faceted attributes are available for columns.
+All signal attributes are available for columns.

 Security Signal results are sorted by date—the most recent on top by default.
 You can also inverse-sort by date, with the least recent (within the limits of the time range) on top.